 50 Vintage Desserts Worth Trying Today

-From rolls baked in the 12th century to jiggling mid-century confections, these vintage recipes have one thing in common: they’re delicious, and we should be eating them today.
+From rolls baked in the 12th century to jiggling mid-century confections, these classic desserts have one thing in common: they’re delicious, and we should be eating them today.

 Hearken back to the 50’s and 60’s, when gelatin and sugar-stuffed molds were considered “salad.”
 Carry this quivering orange mold into the dining room and watch guests’ jaws drop.
 It’s delicious served alongside meat (really), or as a dessert, perhaps with some cool whipped topping.